UCLALibrary/research-tips/_tutorials/2020-05-13-ebook-access.markdown

 <p>This means that if any UC library has a book in print and in the HathiTrust, you can get temporary access to it electronically through the HathiTrust Emergency Temporary Access Service.
 That’s more than 7 million books!</p>

-<p>And, we haven't reached the end of the road quite yet!
-There's also the National Emergency Library, Interlibrary Loan, and getting in touch with your subject librarian.</p>
+<p>If you just need a portion of the book, try requesting a section or chapter of the book through an interlibrary loan (ILL).
+Or if you need the whole book, get in touch with a librarian.</p>

 <p>Now you have a road map to follow when searching for e-books in the future!</p>